molview/molview/README.md

 MolView
 =======
-This repository holds the code of MolView.org.
-MolView and the source code of MolView are Copyright of Herman Bergwerf.
-You are not allowed to redistribute it without written permission.
+This repository contains the code of the old MolView app which was developed between 2012 and 2015, and which as of 2025 can still be used without charge at https://molview.org.
+Since 2023 patches to this code are no longer released under an open-source license.
+This repository also includes the code of several external open-source dependencies.
+In most code files, the author and copyright details are indicated in the header.
+For more information please send an email to info@bergwerf-labs.com.

 Build
 -----